bodrick/awesome/README.md

 *   [tomsquest/docker-radicale](https://github.com/tomsquest/docker-radicale) - :calendar: Docker image for Radicale calendar and contact server + security :closed\_lock\_with\_key: + addons :rocket:
 *   [huggingface/transformers](https://github.com/huggingface/transformers) - 🤗 Transformers: State-of-the-art Machine Learning for Pytorch, TensorFlow, and JAX.
 *   [nlpxucan/WizardLM](https://github.com/nlpxucan/WizardLM) - Family of instruction-following LLMs powered by Evol-Instruct: WizardLM, WizardCoder and WizardMath
-*   [BerriAI/litellm](https://github.com/BerriAI/litellm) - Use any LLM as a drop in replacement for OpenAI.
+*   [BerriAI/litellm](https://github.com/BerriAI/litellm) - Call all LLM APIs using the OpenAI format.
 Use Azure, OpenAI, Cohere, Anthropic, Ollama, VLLM, Sagemaker, HuggingFace, Replicate (100+ LLMs)
 *   [PromtEngineer/localGPT](https://github.com/PromtEngineer/localGPT) - Chat with your documents on your local device using GPT models.
 No data leaves your device and 100% private.
 *   [geekan/MetaGPT](https://github.com/geekan/MetaGPT) - 🌟 The Multi-Agent Framework: Given one line Requirement, return PRD, Design, Tasks, Repo
 *   [kellyjonbrazil/jc](https://github.com/kellyjonbrazil/jc) - CLI tool and python library that converts the output of popular command-line tools, file-types, and common strings to JSON, YAML, or Dictionaries.
 This allows piping of output to tools like jq and simplifying automation scripts.